linhnguyen2601/SQL-Projects/Customer Segmentation RFM/README.md

 1. Check null/blank/duplicates
 2. Cleaning Outliers

+SALES_DATASET_RFM_CLEAN

 III.
 Analyzing
 1. Key metrics
 2. RFM
 ### R - F - M Analysis

-I start my analyzing process by calculating the 3 metrics R, F, and M:
+I start my analyzing process by assigning Recency, Frequency & Monetary Values

-- **R - Recency** = I calculate this by taking the current analysis date, obtained using the CURRENT_DATE function, and subtracting the last time each customer made a purchase by using the MAX() function.
+- **R - Recency** = I calculate the amount of time since the customer’s most recent transaction (days) by taking the current analysis date, obtained using the CURRENT_DATE function, and subtracting the last time each customer made a purchase by using the MAX() function.
-- **F - Frequency** = To calculate the frequency, which represents how many times each customer has purchased, I use the COUNT() function to count the number of orders for each customer
+- **F - Frequency** = To calculate the total number of transactions made by the customer, I use the COUNT() function to count the number of orders of each customer
-- **M - Monetary** = To understand how much money each customer has spent on purchases, I use the SUM() function to calculate the total sales amount for each customer.
+- **M - Monetary** = To calculate the total amount that the customer has spent across all transactions, I use the SUM() function to calculate the total sales.

-Next, I divide the values of each recency, frequency, and monetary into 5 different levels by using the NTILE() Function
+Next, I divide the customer list into tiered groups for each of the three dimensions (R, F and M), specifically into 5 different levels by using the NTILE() Function

 - For the F and M metrics, I assign levels from 1 to 5, ordered from smallest to largest.
 - However, for the F metric, I will assign the levels in reverse order (5 is the smallest and 1 is the largest) because for the F metric, a smaller value indicates the customer has made a recent purchase, which should be assigned a better level, which is level 5

+This results in 125 distinct customer segments (5x5x5), into which customers will be segmented into segmentation groups according to above table.

 Source code: